 Reflection: Lord today we yield our mind and mouth to Your kingdom.
 Let us speak only words of faith and encouragement in every circumstance.
 We have all been guilty of having a deadly tongue at times.
 Please forgive us, let us seek to have tongues that speak only life, health and vitality.
 Life is too short to waste with idle words of gossip.
 The powerful tongue You have given us is to bless the King and advance His kingdom, not to curse it, or restrain it from filling the earth. [ listen to a podcast by Charles Capps http://charlescapps.com/podcasts.shtml ]

-More Keys to the Kingdom devotionals to be added in His time.
-Meanwhile you may also want to review Nuggets of Wisdom from Proverbs 31-day devotional and Sit, Walk, Stand 18-day devotional from Ephesians.
+If you liked these devotionals, you may also like Nuggets of Wisdom from Proverbs 31-day devotional and Sit, Walk, Stand 18-day devotional from Ephesians.
 God Bless! -db